-Ora Labora – A Lost Colony In Michigan’s North – Part II – Part II of the Ora Labora story outlines the summer of 1863.
-The building is rapid and progresses exciting in Michigan’s north.
+Part II of the Ora Labora story outlines the summer of 1863.
+Building is rapid and progress exciting in Michigan’s north.
 But the looming effect of the Civil War is about to impact this fledgling German religious colony’s effort to bring their culture and traditions to the Great Lakes wilderness.

-Ora Labora – A Lost Colony In Michigan’s North – Part III – Part III of the Ora Labora story brings us to 1864.
+Part III of the Ora Labora story brings us to 1864.
 The rapid growth of the colony was costly and the society needs funds to grow.
 It was time for drastic measures.
-The raging war in the south was turning in the North’s favor.
-The colony was on borrowed time until the draft took effect.
+The raging war in the south was turning in the North’s favor and the colony was on borrowed time until the draft took effect.